veer-shah/Indian-Life-After-Lockdown-Survey/README.md

 By the end of the survey collection, we hope to provide researchers and policy-makers a new bank of data that captures the potential behavior of Indians after the lockdown.

-Sahaana Suri and Veer Shah worked on this project, under the counsel of Professor Ashish Goel and Professor Kamesh Mungala.
+Sahaana Suri and Veer Shah worked on this project, under the counsel of Professor Ashish Goel and Professor Kamesh Munagala.

 Last Update: 06/08/2020